 Watching this feels like a cosy trip to see your Nan, we see Jane with her son reminiscing about her life and work, revealing secrets of how she took such great portraits.

-Her long list of subjects includes both The Queen of England and Queen of British Couture, Vivienne Westwood.
+Jane Brown’s long list of subjects includes both The Queen of England and Queen of British Couture, Vivienne Westwood.
 Jane was renowned for putting sitters at ease with her minimal equipment and fast working style An ideal shoot would be a roll and half of film exposed with just 15mins spent shooting it.

 Jane worked at The Observer for six decades breaking new ground as a female in a male dominated world.